 Am I saying doctrine is going to change?
-I’m not saying that, but what I AM SAYING is that… when you talk to LGBT people and when you listen to their stories, they can tell you “you know, this is how I was born, this is how I was made”.
+I’m not saying that, but what I AM SAYING is that… when you talk to LGBT people and when you listen to their stories, they often tell you “you know, this is how I was born, this is how I was made”.
 You may not agree with them, but THE POINT IS this: to people who are in a committed, life-long, same sex relationship… they are not going against God, they are not “sinning”.
-In fact they are doing the opposite, they are HONORING THAT CHASTITY, they are HONORING THAT INTEGRATION of their sexuality with every other aspect of themselves (their emotions, their plans for the future) when they are with a person of the same sex, simply because they are wired to have this romantic connection with people of the same sex.
+In fact they are doing the opposite, they are HONORING THAT CHASTITY, they are HONORING THAT INTEGRATION of their sexuality with every other aspect of themselves (their emotions, their plans for the future) when they are in a committed lifelong relationship with a person of the same sex, simply because they are wired to have this romantic connection with people of the same sex.

 They may not know why they are wired that way, or what’s God’s purpose for this, but they do not choose to go against Church Doctrine, to them this is not a choice and…TRUST ME!
 IF YOU WERE LGBT THERE IS NO WAY YOU WOULD CHOOSE TO BE LGBT!
-You would not choose to go through all that discrimination and that emotional turmoil of having to struggle with people’s judgment,because that is the real struggle of LGBT people, the judgment, the misunderstanding and discrimination, the being discredited.
+You would not choose to go through all that discrimination and that emotional turmoil of having to struggle with people’s judgment, because that is the real struggle of LGBT people, the judgment, the misunderstanding and discrimination, the being discredited.

 SCRIPTURE: WHAT ABOUT THE BIBLE?